wentaozhu/deep-mil-for-whole-mammogram-classification/README.md

 _test is used for test.

 Our code is based on conv-keras and keras.
+If you use current version of keras, you need to revised the code a little bit for adaption.
+I will update a repo. for current keras.

 If you have any questions, please contact with me wentaozhu1991@gmail.com.